premailer/premailer/README.md

 Premailer's default adapter is nokogiri if both nokogiri and nokogumbo are included in the Gemfile list.
 However, if you want to use a different adapter, you can choose to.

-There are three adapters in total (as of premailer 1.9.1)
+There are three adapters in total (as of premailer 1.10.0)

 1. nokogiri (default)
 2. nokogiri_fast
 3. nokogumbo

+hpricot adapter removed due to its EOL, please use `~>1.9.0` version if You still need it..

 `NokogiriFast` adapter improves the Algorithmic complexity of the running time by 20x with a slight compensation on memory.
 To switch to any of these adapters, add the following line.
 For example, if you want to include the `NokogiriFast` adapter,